sveinungf/spreadcheetah/README.md

 - [Performance tips](https://github.com/sveinungf/spreadcheetah-samples/blob/main/SpreadCheetahSamples/PerformanceTips.cs)

 ## Using the Source Generator
-[Source Generators](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators) is a newly released feature in the C# compiler.
+[Source Generators](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators) is a feature in the C# compiler.
 SpreadCheetah includes a source generator that makes it easier to create rows from objects.
 It is used in a similar way to the [`System.Text.Json` source generator](https://devblogs.microsoft.com/dotnet/try-the-new-system-text-json-source-generator/):
 ```cs
 namespace MyNamespace;